The-Hack-Pack/uga-scs-competitive-hacking.github.io/README.md

 9. Make sure to convert your answer(s) to SHA-512 (can be done at a site like [**this**](https://sha512.online/)) and put it in the PasswordForm component(s).
 10. Make a pull request to the development branch and an officer will validate and approve you!

+> Mabye you'd want to edit a challenge instead.
+To edit an existing challenge, you can simply click the "Edit This Page" link at the bottom of the challenge page.
+> From there, you can fork the repository, edit the page, and make a pull request to the `development` branch.
+> Our officer team will review the changes and publish them!

 <details>
 <summary>📝 <b>Note</b></summary>
 ➤  <b><i>Make sure to DM one of the officers with the answer(s) to the challenge!
 This is required for approval!</i></b>